bgonzalezbustamante/chilean-ministers/README.md

 ## License

-This data set is released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
-This open-access license allows the data to be shared, reused, adapted as long as appropriate acknowledgement is given.
+The content of this project itself is licensed under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md), and the underlying code used to format and display the exploratory data analysis is licensed under a [MIT license](MIT.md).
+In particular, the codebook has been compiled with XeLaTeX using a code licensed under an [LPPL v1.3c license](LPPL13.md)

 ## Contribute